sosiristseng/sosiristseng.github.io/docs/windows/WSL2.md

 ### 1GB RAM cost for the hypervisor

-As [this reddit post](https://www.reddit.com/r/bashonubuntuonwindows/comments/wo6729/the_hidden_costs_of_wsl2_memory_usage/) and the [Hyper-V documentation](https://learn.microsoft.com/en-us/windows-server/administration/performance-tuning/role/hyper-v-server/memory-performance) said, running Windows and WSL side-by-side on a hypervisor takes 1GB of RAM.
+As [this Reddit post](https://www.reddit.com/r/bashonubuntuonwindows/comments/wo6729/the_hidden_costs_of_wsl2_memory_usage/) and the [Hyper-V documentation](https://learn.microsoft.com/en-us/windows-server/administration/performance-tuning/role/hyper-v-server/memory-performance) said, running Windows and WSL side-by-side on a hypervisor takes 1GB of RAM.